pglen/pyvserv/README.md

 ![Screen Shot](montool.png)

- This screenshot depicts the monitoring (control panel) application 'pyvcpanel'.
+ This screen shot depicts the monitoring (control panel) application 'pyvcpanel'.
-The top left area contains a live view of the pycserver syslog.
+The top left area contains a live view of the pyvserver syslog.
 The top right contains a live view of the replicator log.

- The buttom area of the window contains a live view of the incoming data, as it is originally formatted, without the blockchain and hash details.
+ The bottom area of the window contains a live view of the incoming data, as it is originally formatted, without the blockchain and hash details.

-  All views monitor the live files, without intefering with any of the operations.
+  All views monitor the live files, without interfering with any of the operations.

 ## History: